... Skip to content

 At Pelvis NYC, we take a personalized approach to treatment, recognizing that each patient’s situation is unique.
 We also offer a variety of effective treatment options to help you regain control and confidence.
 Here are some of the ways we can help:

-• Pelvic floor muscle strengthening exercises: These exercises are designed to help you improve the strength and endurance of your pelvic floor muscles.
+• Pelvic floor muscle strengthening exercises: Pelvic floor exercises use to help you improve the strength and endurance of your pelvic floor muscles.
 Furthermore, it can help improve bladder and bowel control, reduce pelvic pain, and enhance sexual function.

 • Biofeedback therapy: This technique uses specialized sensors to help you visualize and understand your body’s responses to certain exercises, making it easier to train your pelvic floor muscles effectively.